Bear with me, as it has been a very long time since I’ve written anything resembling a journal entry.

 In order to keep my mind going and writing an active part of my life, I started a creative writing group back in July.
 Every other Wednesday, between 8-12 of us meet at a coffee shop or the library and have fun with different writing prompts.
 I love that I get to meet so many funny, talented, and creative people and have the privilege of listening to everyone’s unique writing style.

-On Halloween, in public, I read a story I wrote at the International English Library for their Spooky Short Story contest.
-I won first place and took home a box of Wychwood Brewery craft beers.
+On Halloween, at the International English Library, I read a story I wrote for their Spooky Short Story contest.
+I won first place, and took home a box of Wychwood Brewery craft beers.
 I’m not much of a beer drinker, but the bottles are cool, and I enjoyed sharing them with Carlos.

 - Where Have I Been?